Killeen, TX Solar Panels

 Texas Solar Incentives

-Killeen homeowners have access to several solar incentives in Texas that can help reduce the upfront and long-term cost of going solar.
+Killeen homeowners can take advantage of several solar incentives in Texas — including a statewide property tax exemption and utility-based programs — that help reduce the overall cost of going solar.

 | Incentive | Type | Description | Source |